dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 * Reduced scalability: The server must manage multiple client connections and handle client state.
 * An ASP.NET Core server is required to serve the app.
 Deployment without a server (for example, from a CDN) isn't possible.

-&dagger;The *blazor.server.js* script is served directly from an embedded resource in `.Components.Server` middleware.
+&dagger;The *blazor.server.js* script is served from an embedded resource in the ASP.NET Core shared framework.

 ### Reconnection to the same server